Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Interferometric measurement of modular matrices

 Here $l$ is a layer index and $k$ labels the Bloch vector in the replica space.
 In order to get the expectation value of the global twist operator, one can first perform a Fourier transform ($U_\text{FT}$) to the Bloch basis via beamsplitter operations, i.e., \be U_\text{FT}:a_{j,l} \rightarrow \tilde{a}_{j,k}=\sum_{k=0}^{N-1} e^{i2\pi lk/N} a_{j,l} \ee and count the number in each site $j$ of each layer $k$, labeled as $\tilde{n}_{j, k}=\tilde{a}^\dag_{j,k}\tilde{a}_{j,k}$, and use the following formula \cite{Daley:2012bd} to calculate the expectation value: \be \langle \overline{V} \rangle=\left\langle \prod_j V_j \right\rangle = \left\langle \prod_j \prod_{k=0}^{N-1} \text{exp}\left(i \frac{2\pi}{N} \tilde{n}_{j,k} k \right) \right\rangle. \ee The whole protocol is reminiscent of the evaluation of Renyi entanglement entropy with replica trick \cite{Calabrese:2009dxa}.
 For the special case of $N=2$, the twist operator is the SWAP operator, and $k=0$ and $1$ corresponds to symmetric and anti-symmetric basis respectively.

-\nin \textbf{Ramsey interferometer with an ancilla}
+\subsection{Ramsey interferometer with an ancilla}

-\nin A second approach to measuring the modular transformations is a quantum non-demolition (QND) measurement through a Ramsey-interference protocol (also called Hadamard test) with an extra ancilla qubit.
+\nin A second approach to measuring the modular transformations is a QND measurement through a Ramsey-interference protocol (Hadamard test) with an extra ancilla qubit.
 The topological subspace is preserved after measuring the ancilla.

 Below we will assume for concreteness, and without loss of generality, that the modular transformation being applied is $\mathcal{S}$.
 The Ramsey interference is performed by replacing all SWAP gates in the protocol with Control-SWAP gates, conditioned on an ancilla.
 Measurement of the ancilla can then yield the wave function overlap between the transformed and un-transformed states.
 The Control-SWAP operations can be realized with cold atoms by using a Rydberg atom as an ancilla \cite{Pichler:2016ec} or with cavity-QED interactions by using a cavity photon as an ancilla \cite{Jiang:2008gs, Zhu:2017vi} and is discussed in detailed in Appendix \ref{append:CSWAP}.